Last updated: June 2026

 Limitations

-• Rich text formatting in work item descriptions may be partially stripped when passed to the agent.
+- Rich text formatting in work item descriptions may be partially stripped when Kepler passes the description to the agent.